context-labs/autodoc/README.md

 <img src="https://raw.githubusercontent.com/context-labs/autodoc/master/assets/select-models.png" alt="Markdownify" width="60%" style="border-radius:24px;">

-You're now ready to query documentation for the Autodoc repository
+You're now ready to query documentation for the Autodoc repository:

 <img src="https://raw.githubusercontent.com/context-labs/autodoc/master/assets/output.gif" alt="Markdownify" width="60%" style="border-radius:24px;">

+This is the core querying experience.
+It's very basic right now, with plenty of room of improvement.
+If you're interested in improving the Autodoc CLI querying experience, checkout this issue :)

 ### Indexing
 Follow the steps below to generate documentation for your own repository using Autodoc.